fsprojects-archive/zzarchive-Cricket/README.md

-# FSharp.Actor
+# Cricket

-F# Actor is an actor library.
+Cricket is an actor library.
 The actor programming model is inherently concurrent, an actor is a primitive that wraps a computation, the computation is ran by sending messages to the actor.
 The actor can then respond to the receipt of the message by executing one or more of the following actions (possibly concurrently),

  * Create a number of new actors